 How to Criss Cross Ribbons on a Christmas Tree

 Criss cross ribbon Christmas trees are not only beautiful, but very elegant.
 The ribbon adds design, texture, and color to any tree, regardless of the theme.
-The criss crossed ribbon creates a very full and densely decorated appearance for a lavish, designer look.
+The criss-crossed ribbon creates a very full and densely decorated appearance for a lavish, designer look.

 This idea works well with both expensive and inexpensive trees.
 The look works wonders on cheaper trees with a low tip count since the eyes are drawn to the decorations and ribbon, so the bare spots in the tree are not as noticeable.
-Since this technique is fairly new, it offers a unique approach for any decorator looking to create an beautiful and elegant looking tree.
+Since this technique is fairly new, it offers a unique approach for any decorator looking to create a beautiful and elegant looking tree.

 This look is very simple.
-All you need is
+All you need is:

-- a roll of wired ribbon
+- A roll of wired ribbon

-- craft wire or bread tie
+- Craft wire or bread tie

-- scissors, and
+- Scissors, and

-- about 20-30 minutes.
+- About 20-30 minutes